 - Official Transcript from each institution that has granted you a degree, or at which you are currently enrolled

-- Three letters of recommendation – The letters can be directly uploaded online directly by those who write the recommendations, or they can be mailed to the Department of History, ATTN: Graduate Administrator, 1445 Jayhawk Boulevard, Wescoe 3650, University of Kansas, Lawrence, KS 66045.
+- Three letters of recommendation, either uploaded online directly by those who write the recommendations, or mailed to the Department of History, ATTN: Graduate Academic Advisor, 1445 Jayhawk Boulevard, Wescoe 3650, University of Kansas, Lawrence, KS 66045.
 A recommendation form for hard copy letters can be downloaded.

 - Application fee, domestic applicants, $65, and international applicants, $85.